parrt/msds501/notes/data-in-memory.md

 For lists and other structures that fit completely in memory, we often find a **reverse traversal** useful, that examines elements from last to first.

-At this point, we have a rough idea how to plan out a program by working backwards from the result and we have an idea how to represent data in memory.
-To further clarify how to plan out a program, we need to consider the set of possible operations.

 ## Summary

 Here are the commonly-used data types: